- Yoga & Ayurveda Reisen

 This course will be full of sounds and melodies.
 As this course takes place in an ashram in the holy city of Rishikesh, we will participate in the program of the ashram with meditation, yoga lessons, fire ceremony, meals and evening programs.

-Before meals, we will honor the meal with the Bhojan mantra, and the evening program usually consists of an energitic Kirtan circle.
+Before meals we will honor the meal with the Bhojan mantra, and the evening program consists of the Ganga Art – the light ceremony on the Ganges and an energetic kirtan circle.

-This all will happen in form of classes as well as excursions: we will attend famous ceremonies on the river Ganga, meet real Indian yogis who introduce us to the mystery of Nada Yoga, knowledgeable musicians will explain Indian instruments to us, we will have harmonium classes and finally lead the evening Kirtan ourselves.
+This will take the form of classes as well as excursions: we will attend famous ceremonies on the river Ganga, meet real Indian yogis who introduce us to the mystery of Nada Yoga, knowledgeable musicians will explain Indian instruments to us, we will have harmonium classes and finally lead the evening Kirtan ourselves..

 This course is for: